ltfschoen/jam/README.md

   * Computation that is done without the need to trust someone, where its quality level is the amount you don't need to trust someone, and what it could be used for, and how much there is in terms of throughput and cost
 * Data Availability (DA)
   * Ability for Polkadot validators to commit to having some data available for some period of time, and providing it to other validators
+* ELVES
-* ELVES - competes with crypto-economic techniques such as SNARKs
+  * Competes with crypto-economic techniques such as SNARKs
+  * Offers utilization of non-redundant partitioning, where combining this with a proposal-and-auditing game which validators play to weed out and punish invalid computations, and then require that the finality of one network be contingent on all causally-entangled networks.
+This is the most secure and economically efficient solution since its mechanism recognizes invalid transitions and corrects them before their effect is finalized across the ecosystem of networks.
+There is an upper limit on the number of networks which may be added.

 * Ethereum
   * Dank Sharding Availability System
     * Ethereum protocol that offers an improvement by splitting responsibility for its storage amongst the validator base